JuliaSymbolics/Symbolics.jl/docs/src/manual/integration.md

 very differently from the purely symbolic methods, and thus the problems which it finds hard can be entirely different from ones which the purely symbolic methods find hard.
-That is, while purely symbolic methods have difficulty depending on the complexity of the expression, this method has difficulty depending on the uniquness of the numerical solution of the expression, and there are many complex expressions which have a very distinct solution behavior and thus can be easy to solve through this method.
+That is, while purely symbolic methods have difficulty depending on the complexity of the expression, this method has difficulty depending on the uniqueness of the numerical solution of the expression, and there are many complex expressions which have a very distinct solution behavior and thus can be easy to solve through this method.